cy-98/cy-98/README.md

 - 👋 Hi, I’m @cy-98
-- 👀 I’m interested in javascript, xstate.
+- 👀 I’m interested in javascript, React.
-- 🌱 I’m currently learning touching fish.
+- 🌱 I’m currently learning coding.
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ I’m looking to collaborate on bodybuilding.
-- 📫 How to reach me: no way.
+- 📫 How to reach me: wechat 18747099166.

 <!---
 cy-98/cy-98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.